spikeysnack/AllTheStrings/README.md

 ## INTRO

 ### Hello and welcome.

-AllTheStrings is a C++ strings utlity library
-that makes programming with strings and string manipulation easy.
+__AllTheStrings__ is a C++ strings utlity library that makes programming with strings and string manipulation easy.

-One feature of AllTheStrings is that it makes an effort to be non-destructive of the original string.
+One feature of AllTheStrings is that it makes every effort to be *non-destructive* of the original string.

-*Every function returns a brand new object or collection of new objects.*
+*Every function returns a brand new string or a collection of new objects.*

 This functional approach ensures that data is only changed permanently when you want it to be; the original string is always available for use.